ProgrammerByte/OpenGL-2D-Interface-CPP/README.md

 There are three different render types which this engine supports (0 = filled, 1 = line, 2 = filled with an outline).
 Fill colour, line colour, and text colour are all stored separatedly and used when needed.

+The main cpp file contains a basic framework which allows for a window to be created and constantly refreshed.
+From here you can use the following methods to render onto this window.

-The main method contains a sample program when executed produces a clickble circle on the window.
+This repository contains a sample program when executed produces a clickble circle on the window.
 When the circle is clicked numerous regular polygons are created and text appears inside of the polygons to state how many edges that polygon has.
+This program is here to demonstrate how this interface should be used.

 The engine contains the following public methods:
 -Graphics2D(unsigned int resX, unsigned int resY, const char* title, bool fullscreen) - Is the constructor for the engine.
 The parameters resX and resY refer to the size of the window in pixels (in the x and y direction respectively), title is the title of the window, and fullscreen determines whether the window will be windowed or fullscreen.